Fujifilm X-T20 versus Panasonic G9

 |Panasonic G85 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||4K/30p||22.8||12.5||656||71|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a faster frame rate than the X-T20.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a faster frame rate than the X-T20.
 It can shoot movie footage at 4K/60p, while the Fujifilm is limited to 4K/30p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the X-T20 (3680k vs 2360k dots).
-The following table reports on some other key feature differences and similarities of the Fujifilm X-T20, the Panasonic G9, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Fujifilm X-T20 and Panasonic G9 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-T20 (⇒ rgt)||2360||no||3.0||1040||tilting||YES||4000||8.0||5||no|